-For all other cases, Waiting Lists will be kept until the end of the autumn term of admission.
+For all other cases, Waiting Lists will be kept until the 31st December.

 Inclusion on a school's waiting list does not mean that a place will eventually become available at the preferred school.

 A child's position on a waiting list is not fixed and is subject to change during the year i.e. they can go up or down the list since each added child will require the list to be ranked again in line with the oversubscription criteria.
 It is ranked purely on eligibility for a place not length of time on the list.